Swiftaff/editaur/README.md

 ## Things editaur does (extra checkbox if tested):

--   [x] [x] clicking or arrowing to a row highlights it.
+-   [x] ✅ clicking or arrowing to a row highlights it.
 The highlight should be full width regardless of length of row text.
--   [x] clicking somewhere puts the cursor between two characters
+-   [x] ✅ clicking somewhere puts the cursor between two characters
 -   [x] clicking left of a row puts cursor before first character
 -   [x] cursor blink animation restarts after each action
 -   [x] clicking right of last character on a row, puts cursor after last character